The Poker Club: History

 The Poker Club was created in 1762 out of the ashes of The Select Society.

 The Poker was the name given to the Militia Club at its third or fourth meeting.
 The Militia was formed in Edinburgh to promote the cause of establishing a militia in Scotland.
-It was thought that the formation of a democratic national force was essential to grace the dignity of the nation and the aim was to make up for the omission of that provision in the Militia Act of 1757 which applied only to England and the Scottish Militia Bill which was rejected in April 1760.
+It was thought that the formation of a democratic national force was essential to grace the dignity of the nation and the aim was to make up for the omission of that provision in the Militia Act 1757 which applied only to England and the Scottish Militia Bill which was rejected in April 1760.
 The aim of the club provoked some unwelcome opposition and, at the suggestion of Adam Smith the name was changed so as to be enigmatic to the general public.
 Much as a fireplace poker stirs a fire to flame up, The Poker was to "stir up" the militia question.